Jaime-alv/supermind/README.md

 The script is entirely written in Python, and only using standard libraries for the added challenge.

+The script is entirely written in Python, and using only standard libraries for the added challenge.

 # Work In Progress

 **Game is not ready, I'm still working on it!**